jon-harper/OmniBox/readme.md

 - Rear panel for exhaust, fans, and wiring connections
 - A front grill/SD card extension mount

-Templates are provided for most of the case to allow customization as needed.
+Templates in both Fusion and STEP format are provided for most of the case to allow customization as needed.

 ## Print Settings